glowieframework/glowie-website/documentation/v1.x/extra/firefly.md

 There are also the following optional arguments:

 - `--table` - The model table name.
-Defaults to the model name lowercased.
+Defaults to the model name in snake case.
 - `--primary` - The table primary key name.
 Defaults to `id`.
 - `--timestamps` - Handle timestamp fields in the model.
 Defaults to `true`.
 - `--created` - Table created at field name.
 Defaults to `created_at`.